General Education Development-Computer Based Test (GED-CBT)

 The General Education Development-Computer Based Test (GED-CBT) is a high school equivalency credential.
 The minimum age required to take the GED test in Florida is 18 years old.
 If you are under 18 years of age you must be granted a GED Testing Eligibility Exception Form by the local school board.
 During registration for the GED test on computer, you will receive an email with the Testing Eligibility Form and where you can submit the form for approval.

-For more information please contact the GED Testing Service at 1-877-EXAM-GED (877-392-6433) or visit the web site at www.gedtestingservice.com/testers/contact-us.
-Additional information is also available at the Florida Department of Education (official site for GED test) and at the Florida Literacy Coalition GED information website.
+For more information please contact the GED Testing Service at 1-877-EXAM-GED (877-392-6433) or visit the website at www.gedtestingservice.com.
+Additional information is also available at the Florida Department of Education website.

 The following are resources for students to prepare for the GED-CBT: